Fairland, Oklahoma

 Fairland is a town in southern Ottawa County, Oklahoma, United States.
-The population was 1,057 at the 2010 U. S. Census, an increase from the figure of 1,025 recorded in 2000.
+As of the 2020 census, Fairland had a population of 1,106.
 The town is in the historic Cherokee Nation.

 History

 Fairland was laid out along the St. Louis and San Francisco Railway (Frisco) tracks that were laid from Missouri to Vinita in 1871.
 The town originally covered 225 acres and consisted of a few businesses and residences that had moved there from the Prairie Springs area.
 (Note: Prairie Springs was located further east, along the Grand River.
 It is now a ghost town.)

 By the time Oklahoma became a state, Fairland was an active farming community.
 In 1912, the Missouri, Oklahoma and Gulf Railway, later the Kansas, Oklahoma and Gulf Railway (KO&G), constructed a track through Fairland that crossed the earlier Frisco line.

 Agriculture remained the mainstay of the local economy until the end of World War II.
 In 1945, B. F. Goodrich opened a tire manufacturing plant near Miami that became the major contributor to Fairland's economy.
 The town organized a volunteer fire department and built a sewer system about 1950.
 The Fairland School district absorbed several smaller districts.
 (Note: The districts absorbed were Aurora, Black, Sulphur Bend, Ogeechee, Hudson Creek, Lone Star, and parts of Iron Post and Osceola.)
 However, KO&G abandoned and removed its tracks about the same time.